 Courses are open to students who have fulfilled the University’s entrance requirements, though priority will usually be given to students with a Grade C or above in the Use of English examination, or who otherwise show special aptitude.

 All the courses provide students with significant interdisciplinary study skills in the Humanities and rigorous training in thinking about the nature of the relationship between culture and society.
 Through this, students will be trained to develop their analytical and communication skills, and to nurture their sense of responsibility to the world we all live in.

-- Acquire new knowledge through study and analysis of literary and cultural texts.
+- demonstrate the ability to acquire and evaluate new knowledge through study and analysis of literary and cultural texts.

-- Apply critical theories and methodologies to respond creatively to unfamiliar cultural texts and contexts.
+- demonstrate the ability to apply theories and methods, and to respond actively to unfamiliar texts and contexts.

-- Develop the ability to critically reflect upon their own identities and their ways of seeing China and the world.
+- demonstrate the ability to critically reflect upon their own identities and their ways of seeing.

-- Demonstrate an awareness of local and global diversity through exposure to cultural texts and practices, especially those in modern and contemporary China.
+- demonstrate an awareness of local and global diversity through an appreciation of cultural texts and practices.

-- Demonstrate the ability to communicate effectively in oral and written forms through their analysis of literary and cultural texts.
+- demonstrate the ability to communicate effectively in oral and especially written forms through their analysis of literary and cultural texts.

 All courses offered in the department will be examined by 100% continuous assessment.
 Teaching activities may include film screenings, workshops and guest lectures.
 Assignments may include essay writing, oral presentations in tutorials, take-home or in-class tests, and so on.
 Course organizers will provide details of assessment at the beginning of their courses.